pnuu/sky-cam/README.md

 Secondly, you'll need a linux distribution providing a build environment (gcc and make) and the needed libraries (libpng).
 If the libraries are not available, they can be downloaded for free and compiled.

-Secondly, you'll need the Sky-Cam source code and a build environment.
+Secondly, you'll need the Sky-Cam source code and a build tools (see below).

 Install required software and libraries